Rational thinking alone is not enough to provide deep insight.

 As 2024 approaches, our core belief stands: in this fast-changing world, seeing the forces that influence us more clearly is the key to finding breakthrough on life and work challenges.

 Programme Director and Group Process Facilitator

-Tom is an EMCC Accredited executive coach (Senior Practitioner Level) and a UKCP registered Existential-Analytic psychotherapist.
-He is co-founder of Narrative Dynamics, a leadership consultancy that has a special interest in ethics, and is an Associate Member of The North West London Psychotherapy Centre and Therapy Harley Street.
-Previously, Tom was Clinical Lead of a residential treatment programme in London, and his published research has been presented internationally.
+Tom is a UKCP Reg.
+Existential-Analytic Psychotherapist and an EMCC Accred. executive coach (Snr Practitioner Level).
+Based in London, he works in depth with a wide range of individuals and challenges, specialising in working with people in leadership roles.
+He is a Director of Woodstock Street Practice in Mayfair, and an Associate of Therapy Harley Street.
+Previously, Tom was Clinical Lead of a residential treatment programme in London, and has presented his research internationally.
 He gained his psychotherapy MSc and PsychD degrees from Roehampton University (2008 and 2016), and his certificate in executive coaching from Tavistock Consulting (2016).
-Before his training in psychology, Tom worked in the film industry for fifteen years as a screenwriter and director.
+Before his training in psychology, Tom worked in the film industry for fifteen years as a screenwriter and director, and gained his BA Hons degree in Fine Art Film from Central St Martins (1999).
 Both disciplines come together in his passion for helping people see the world around them more clearly.

 Group Process Facilitator